 The goal of Health Behavior and Health Promotion is to enable people to increase control over and improve their health.
 The field of health promotion seeks to develop the capacity of communities, organizations, and individuals to establish conditions in which people can be healthy.
 Practitioners work with organizations in the development of programs, policies, and environments that enable health.

-In this division, our faculty study behaviors and health choices and the methods used to change behaviors at the individual and community level.
+In the Health Behavior and Health Promotion division, our faculty study behaviors and health choices and the methods used to change behaviors at the individual and community level.
 Our research includes tobacco control and cessation, employment after cancer, childhood obesity, and family violence as a public health issue, to name a few.

 The PhD degree requires a significant program of study and research that qualifies the recipient to work independently and contribute to the advancement of the field of knowledge.
 The emphasis is on mastery of the field and particularly on the acquisition of research skills as a basis for original work.